Quantum Schubert calculus for smooth Schubert divisors of $F\ell_n$: Introduction

-They showed that $\Phi_q(\sigma^w)=[\mathfrak{S}_w^q]$ under the aforementioned canonical ring isomorphism $\Phi_q$ for $QH^*(F\ell_n, \bbZ)$.
-As the third main result of this paper, we obtain the following.
-Recall the ring isomorphism $\Psi_q$ in \cref{thm: QHX}. \begin{thm}[Quantum Schubert polynomials] For any $w\leq w_0s_{n-1}$, we have \end{thm} It is the key ingredient in our proof that we use a transition equation (in \cref{InductiveQSchu}) for quantum Schubert polynomials.
-This says that quantum Schubert polynomials can be completely determined by a very small part of the quantum Monk-Chevalley formula.
-This powerful idea was noticed and applied early in \cite[Theorem 4 and Remark 3.15]{LOTRZ} in the study of quantum double Schubert polynomials for $F\ell_n$.
+They showed that $\Phi_q(\sigma^w)=[\mathfrak{S}_w^q]$ under the aforementioned canonical ring isomorphism $\Phi_q$ for $QH^*(F\ell_n, \bbZ)$.Our third main result is the following.
+Recall the ring isomorphism $\Psi_q$ in \cref{thm: QHX}. \begin{thm}[Quantum Schubert polynomials] For any $w\leq w_0s_{n-1}$, we have \end{thm} The key ingredient in our proof is a careful application of Theorem \ref{thm: QCF}, combined with a transition equation (in \cref{InductiveQSchu}), showing that quantum Schubert polynomials can be completely determined by a very small part of the quantum Monk-Chevalley formula.
+This principle was noticed and applied early in \cite[Theorem 4 and Remark 3.15]{LOTRZ} in the study of a combinatorial model for quantum double Schubert polynomials for $F\ell_n$.